CartoDB/carto-workshop/02-builder-analysis/exercises/madrid.md

 ![choropleth](imgs/airbnb/choropleth.png)

-> You can customize your map further changing (and flipping) a different [CARTOcolors](https://carto.com/carto-colors/), the number of buckets and quantification method.
+> You can customize your map further changing (and inverting) a different [CARTOColors](https://carto.com/carto-colors/), the number of buckets and quantification method.

 * Time to style "Metro Lines" layer.
 * Go back to the main menu.
 * Click on "Metro Lines" layer.
 * Create a category map:
-  * Click on the color bar (ligth blue is the default fixed color for lines).
+  * Click on the FILL color (light blue is the default fixed color for lines).
   * Select `BY VALUE`.
   * Select `name` column.